-The value of the option is a duration string like
+The value of the option is any valid SQL interval

 10ms (10 milliseconds) or

 The logical compaction window ends at the current time and extends backwards in time for the configured duration.
-The default window is 60 seconds.
+The default window is 1 millisecond.

 See the Deployment section for guidance on tuning the compaction window.

 --log-file option specifies the path to a file in which Materialize will